Sound Fountain

 Chamber Music Society Licensed by Concert Hall Society

-In May 1952 another label was introduced, Chamber Music Society.
+In May 1952 a third label was introduced, Chamber Music Society (Long Play True Sound Transcription).
 The label was first listed in Schwann of June 1952.
-The label stated, licensed by Concert Hall Society for Noncommercial Use.
+The label stated 'licensed by Concert Hall Society for Noncommercial Use'.
 Like the early Concert Hall Society pressings, the Chamber Music Society disks were pressed on red vinyl.
 On CM-4 Beethoven's Quintet Op.
 29 is released with the Pascal Quartet and Walter Gerhard (2nd viola).
-But a few years later this same recording was issued on Concert Hall CHS 1214 although the Chamber Music Society label was being continuously listed in the record catalogs.
+But a few years later this same recording was issued on Concert Hall CHS 1214 despite the fact that the Chamber Music Society label continued to be listed in the record catalogs.

 An oddity in the Chamber Music Society catalog, I found, is the recording of cellist Janos Starker performing the Sonata for Violoncello and Piano No. 1 in E minor Op.
 38 of Johannes Brahms with, on Side One, Violin Sonata No. 1 Op.
 78, performed by Louis Kaufman.
 Kaufman is accompanied by pianist Helene Pignari.
 Starker's pianist is Abba Bogin.
-Neither The Long Player nor editions of Schwann Long Playing Record Catalog mention this record.
-Janos Starker and Louis Kaufman play Brahms
+Both The Long Player and Schwann Long Playing Record Catalog do not mention this record.

-A Starker recording with Bogin is first mentioned in the Spring of 1954, issued on the Period label, reference SPL 593.
-It is plausible that the Chamber Music Society did not contract Janos Starker for more recordings and when Starker started recording for Period, the recording of Sonata No. 1 was issued together with No. 2, also with Bogin, on Period 593.
+A Starker recording with Bogin is first mentioned in the Spring of 1954, and that one is released on the Period label, reference SPL 593.
+When Starker started recording for Period, either the CMS recording was bought from the Chamber Music Society or the Sonata No. 1 was recorded anew.

-I have to check if the recording of the First Sonata is that of the Chamber Music Society.
-The Period recordings of the Cello Sonatas of Brahms were available in Great Britain on the Nixa label (PLP 593).
-These same recordings were eventually issued by Everest on SDBR 3235 (in electronic simulated stereo) and on the Saga label (XID 5164).
+I still have to check if the recording of the First Sonata on Period is that of the early Chamber Music Society disk.
+The Period recording of the Cello Sonatas of Brahms were available in Great Britain on the Nixa label (PLP 593).
+These same performances were eventually issued by Everest on SDBR 3235 (in electronic simulated stereo) and on the Saga label (XID 5164).

-Janos Starker also appeared on the 3 LP Set CMS-32 with violinist Agi Jambor and altist Victor Aitay, performing the complete Mozart Trios.
+Janos Starker also appeared on the Chamber Music Society 3 LP Set CMS-32, with violinist Agi Jambor and altist Victor Aitay, performing the complete Mozart Trios.
 Also this set is never listed as a Chamber Music Society recording, but is already available in the Spring of 1951 as Period 521/2/3.
-Could it be that the Chamber Music Society borrowed these recordings to press a short run for their members?
+Could it be that the Chamber Music Society borrowed these recordings to press a short run as a special offer for buyers of Chamber Music Society LP's?

 "Shellac" Recordings